zhichaogit/kafkaToDB/README.md

                          a. -p "1,4-5,8" : means process the partition 1,4,5 and 8<br>
                          b. -p 4 : means process the partition 0,1,2 and 3 <br>
                          c. -p "2-2" : means process the partition 2<br>
-                         d. --full yyyy-MM-dd HH:mm:ss  : means pull the data from this date<br>
 *    --reqto <arg>       request.timeout.ms, default: 305s
 * -s,--schema <arg>      default database schema, use the schema from data without this option, <br>
                          you should write like this [schemaName] if schemaName is lowerCase. default:null<>